popeadam/Kometa/docs/defaults/guide.md

 Configs can be customized using the `template_variables` attribute when calling the file.

-These template variables can be used to customize individual collections/overlays or the set as a whole.
+These Template Variables can be used to customize individual collections/overlays or the set as a whole.

-A given default may have variables that are specific to it, and may also leverage a common set of shared template variables.
-These lists are shown on each default file's wiki page.
+A given default may have variables that are specific to it, and may also leverage a common set of shared Template Variables.
+These lists are shown on each Defaults File's wiki page.

 ## Customizing individual components

-Each default file uses "keys" to refer to the collections and overlays that it creates, and you can use those keys to modify the behavior of individual collections or overlays created by the file.
+Each Defaults File uses "keys" to refer to the collections and overlays that it creates, and you can use those keys to modify the behavior of individual collections or overlays created by the file.

 For, example, the IMDB default creates three collections, each with their own "key":